Hanfu: 20th century

 In 1919, women aoqun evolved; the ao became slimmer and longer until it reached below the narrow; the sleeves became narrower to the wrists, and the side slits were shortened; the collars became very high with some corners turning down sometimes and other collars reaching up to the ears.
 The edges of the ao became narrow contrasting to the wide bands of embroidery which was popular in the past.
 The ao was worn with a one-piece ankle length skirt.

 In the early 1920s, the ao became more fitted and was shortened reaching only the top of the hip with a rounded hem, the sleeves were also shortened to three quarter of its length.
 The skirt became plainer, cut with a simple flared style, and wide waistband was replaced by narrow band in which a cord or elastic was threaded.
 The qipao, also known as cheongsam, was eventually created in the middle of 1920s.

 In 1927, changshan and magua was established as the formal, official wear for men, and they were worn for important ceremonies, such as weddings, temple and ancestral halls worship.
 Women's formal wear was either a black ao and blue skirt with the same style as the earlier outfit or the cheongsam.

 In the mid-1930s as men started to adopt more Western clothing.
 Under the Japanese occupation, more men started to wear even more Western suits and ties, and the men traditional clothing was worn on informal occasions.
+In 1932, the Nationalist government began to force Miao, Yao, and Kam people to wear hanfu.